balogsun/maven-java-builds/README.md

 <img width="586" alt="image" src="https://github.com/user-attachments/assets/99e1cdb5-5e49-40e9-bbed-44465bed262a">

-# Artifactory: Centralizing Artifact Management for DevOps Succes
+# Artifactory: Centralizing Artifact Management for DevOps Success

 ## Introduction
 In today's fast-paced software development environment, the need for efficient artifact management is paramount.
 As a DevOps Engineer, I recognized the necessity of streamlining the deployment process and ensuring a reliable artifact repository for my Java applications.
 To achieve this, I embarked on a journey to set up Artifactory on cloud server.
 In this blog, I will share the steps I took to accomplish this, detailing the installation and configuration processes along the way.